oicr-gsi/shesmu/docs/plugin-tsv.md

     }

 In this case, no `"values"` is provided.
-Instead, it will be fetched from `"url"` and be refreshed every `"ttl"` minutes. `"timeout"` defines the HTTP connection timeout for fetching data from the remote server.
+Instead, it will be fetched from `"url"` and be refreshed every `"ttl"` minutes. `"timeout"` defines the HTTP connection timeout for fetching data from the remote server, in minutes..
 All other configuration is the same as `.jsonconfig`.

 ## Refillable Dictionary